-So what was the Indian Revolt of 1857 all about?
+What Was the Indian Revolt of 1857 about?

 The immediate cause of the Indian Revolt of 1857 was a seemingly minor change in the weapons used by the British East India Company's troops.
 The East India Company upgraded to the new Pattern 1853 Enfield rifle, which used greased paper cartridges.
 In order to open the cartridges and load the rifles, sepoys had to bite into the paper and tear it with their teeth.

 Rumors began in 1856 that the grease on the cartridges was made of a mixture of beef tallow and pork lard; eating cows, of course, is forbidden in Hinduism, while consumption of pork is haram in Islam.
 Thus, in this one small change, the British had managed to seriously offended both Hindu and Muslim troops.

 The revolt started in Meerut, which was the first area to receive the new weapons.
 The British manufacturers soon changed the cartridges in an attempt to calm the spreading anger among the sepoys, but this move backfired as well - the fact that they stopped greasing the cartridges only confirmed the rumors about cow and pig fat, in the sepoys' minds.